Need to talk? Call 1800 882 436.

 Which foods contain folate?

-Many foods are naturally rich in folate, but folate dissolves in water and is easily destroyed by cooking.
+Many foods naturally have folate, but folate can be easily destroyed by cooking as it dissolves in water.
 It is best to lightly cook vegetables or eat them raw.
 Microwave or steam cooking is best.

 The following are good sources of natural folate: